JosephLenton/PHP-Error/Readme.md

     </tr>
 </table>

-### php.ini
+### php.ini - changing the defaults

-All of the options can be set in the php.ini.
-This allows you to globally change the defaults used in the code.
+The default values for the options can be set in your php.ini file.
-This is done by appending 'php_error.' before the option, and then setting it's value.
+Just specify the option with 'php_error.' prefixed, and then set the new default value.

-For example to turn off catching ajax errors:
+For example to turn off catching ajax errors and changing the number of line numbers displayed:

 ```
     php_error.catch_ajax_errors = Off
+    php_error.snippet_num_line = 20
 ```

+This allows you to set these changes globally for all projects.

 php.ini options
 ---------------